The Council of Stellar Management

-The role of a CSM member is to represent the player community in the ongoing development of EVE Online.
-As an elected representative, a CSM member will have clear communication paths with CCP and a chance to influence the development of EVE Online many times over the course of their term.
+The role of a CSM member is to represent the players in the ongoing development of EVE Online by providing analysis, sharing suggestions, and giving feedback based on the ongoing community discussions and concerns to CCP.
+As an elected representative, a CSM member will have clear communication paths with CCP and a chance to influence the development of EVE Online many times during their term.

 The function of a CSM member

-The CSM will have regular online meetings with the Community Team, access to some internal sites and a direct connection to various teams across the organization via chat channels.
+The CSM will have regular online meetings with the Community Team and members of the EVE Online game development, access to selected internal sites, and a direct connection to various teams across the organization.

 CSM input on EVE Online development and access to information

 CCP will solicit the CSM’s feedback on different aspects of EVE Online, and at different stages of development.
 Council members will sign a Non-Disclosure Agreement so that CCP can involve them in discussions under the assumption they will remain private unless there is mutual agreement to share the contents of the discussion publicly.

 Generally, CCP wants to work with the Council of Stellar Management in 3 major ways:

 - Getting feedback on EVE development priorities and long term roadmap